magnASCII.io Simone Magnaschi

 How I helped fix Canadaʼs COVID Alert app

 On July 31st, Canada's COVID Alert app was made available for general use, though it does not have support for actually reporting a diagnosis in most provinces, yet.
+In Quebec, we can run the tracing

 Tags: #security